-Action 7A Use outputs from the citywide asset management systems to help plan for future capital investments and maintenance activities.
+Action 7A Use outputs from the new Citywide asset management systems to help plan for future capital investments and maintenance activities.
 (Public Works) Action 7B Use the asset management plan and associated data management systems to identify opportunities to bundle street and utility projects to reduce costs and minimize disruption to the transportation system.
 (Public Works) Action 7C Build resilient transportation infrastructure to withstand the effects of climate change.
-For major capital projects, commit to conducting climate risk assessment related to materials, life cycle, etc. (Public Works)
+(Public Works)